Fishing Tackle for the Boundary Waters

-Many items are available for purchase in our small but well-appointed outfitting shop.
+Many items are available for purchase in our outfitting shop.

-Remember that whatever you bring must be portaged - so don't bring too much tackle.
-Ideally, all your gear should fit into a small (i.e., 8" x 11" x 2") tackle box.
+Remember that whatever you bring must be portaged – so don’t bring too much tackle.
+Ideally, all your gear should fit into a small (i.e., 8″ x 11″ x 2″) tackle box.
 Tailor the below list to the type of fishing you plan to do.
-We highly recommend using live bait in the BWCAW.
+We recommend using live bait in the BWCAW.
 Nightcrawlers and leeches are the easiest to use and keep alive.
-Live bait, organic bait, and the use of barbed hooks is prohibited in Quetico Provincial Park.
+Live bait, organic bait, and the use of barbed hooks is prohibited in Canada’s Quetico Provincial Park.
 All are allowed in the BWCAW.

 Spinning Rod and Reel: Medium action rod with 6-10 lb. test line.

-Hooks: Minimum of 25, bait type with short shank in sizes 4 to 6.
+Hooks: Bait type with short shank in sizes 4 to 6.

-Sinkers, Split Shots, Slip Sinkers: Bring an assortment of split shot from "bb" size on up; slip sinkers should range from 1/8 to 1/2 ounce.
-For deep trolling bring 1 to 3 ounce weights.
+Sinkers: Bring an assortment of split shot from “bb” size on up.
+Slip sinkers should range from 1/8 to 1/2 ounce.
+For deep trolling bring 1 to 2 ounce weights.

-Spinner Baits: Such as Mepps in sizes 1, 2 & 3.
+Inline Spinners, Spinner Baits and Buzz Baits: Mepps in sizes 1, 2 & 3.
 Silver, gold, chartreuse, white, and black.